our process

 Ocean Union Lampung Bay Seafood Fishery

-Unveiling the Blue Swimming Crab of Lampung, Sumatra
+Blue Swimming Crab of Lampung, Sumatra

-• Location: Lampung Province, on Sumatra’s eastern coast.
+• Location: Lampung Province, Sumatra’s eastern coastline.

-• Fishermen: Over 4,000 skilled individuals.
+• Fishermen: Over 4,000 skilled fishermen dedicated to responsible harvesting.

 Ocean Union Laut Biru Seafood Tuna Fishery

-Navigating the Waters of North Sulawesi and North Maluku
+Yellowfin Tuna from North Sulawesi and North Maluku

-Ocean Union Agrita Octopus Fishery
+Ocean Union Blue Harvest Fishery

-• Island Procurement: Flores, Sumba, and Timor.
+• Location: Southeast Indonesia, including Flores, Sumba, and Timor.

 Ocean Union Kendari Bay Seafood Fishery

-• Location: Kendari Bay, located in Southeast Sulawesi, Indonesia
+• Location: Kendari Bay, Southeast Sulawesi.

 We work closely with select Indonesian fishing communities to provide training on sustainable fishing practices, marine conservation, and waste management.
 By equipping these communities with knowledge and resources, The Ocean Union is helping to create a more sustainable fishing industry and protect Indonesia’s rich marine ecosystem.